-Imagine a flea market on the streets of Amsterdam with the backdrop of canals, a rustic tower and narrow buildings.
-Yes, this is what the Waterlooplein Market looks like – the best outdoor market of Amsterdam.
+Imagine a flea market on the streets of Amsterdam with the backdrop of canals, a rustic tower, and narrow buildings.
+Yes, this is what the Waterlooplein Market looks like – the best outdoor market in Amsterdam.
 (It is also called the Waterloo Market)

 This market’s colorful stalls are lined up next to a canal and the Amstel river.
 You will also see the rustic Munttoren (Mint Tower) in the background.

-Shopping isn’t the only reason why I urge you to visit this flea market in Amsterdam, but an opportunity to experience the sights.
-Let the sounds, chatter, atmosphere and the liveliness of the Waterlooplein Market charm you.
+Shopping isn’t the only reason why I urge you to visit this flea market in Amsterdam, but is an opportunity to experience the sights.
+Let the sounds, chatter, atmosphere, and liveliness of the Waterlooplein Market charm you.

 I highly recommend including this amazing flea market in your Amsterdam itinerary.
 The Waterloo Market reminds me of the hippie flea markets of Goa.
 Note that if you’re planning on spending a weekend in Amsterdam, this market is closed on Sundays, so be informed and plan well.

 If you like vintage stuff and unique handmade items, then you’re going to love the Waterlooplein Market.
 If you’re looking for a romantic thing to do in Amsterdam, then this is it.